v-valdo/PuppetWeatherConsole/README.md

 ## notes:
 - ParseCities.cs uses a big JSON sample file (bulk.openweathermap.org/sample/daily_14.json.gz) to retrieve city NAME and ID and insert into local SQLite file.
 It inserts 22 000+ records.
 The .db file included is already loaded.
-- the API key exposed in early commits is obsolete and was used for testing
 - this is an unfinished demonstrative project with educational intent

 ## screenshots